Set (darts)

-A set in darts consists of a sequence of legs (games) played, ending when the count of legs won meets certain criteria.
+A set in darts consists of an odd-number sequence of legs (games) played, ending when the count of legs won meets certain criteria.
 Throwing first is considered an advantage in a leg, so players alternate who throws first in each leg during the set.

 Generally, a set will consist of the best of five legs (first player to win three) – although there are some exceptions.
 The most notable being the World Masters, where a set is the best of three legs (first to two).

 Example

 During the final of the 2007 PDC World Darts Championship, Raymond van Barneveld defeated Phil Taylor by seven sets to six in one of the most dramatic darts matches of all-time.
 The breakdown of how each set went is shown here.